-Each year, the Colorado State University Alumni Association honors an outstanding alumnus/a from each of the university’s eight colleges.
-An Honor Alumnus/Alumna is a former student who, by his/her distinguished career and service to the university, state, nation, or world, has brought honor to Colorado State University and to himself/herself.
+Each year, the Colorado State University Alumni Association honors an outstanding alumnus/alumna from each of the university’s eight colleges.
+An Honor Alumnus/Alumna is a former student who, by his/her distinguished career and service to the University, state, nation, or world, has brought honor to Colorado State University and to himself/herself.

 The ideal candidate must:

 • be a former student from his/her respective college